How Much Does Granite Weigh Per Square Foot?

 What should I do if my granite surface gets scratched?

-Yes, minor scratches can often be polished out with a granite polishing compound, but deeper scratches may require professional refinishing.
+Minor scratches can usually be polished out using a granite polishing compound, while deeper scratches may need professional refinishing.